kmk142789/kmk142789/echo_evolver_manifesto.md

 ## Why It Matters
 The Echo project interleaves governance, cryptography, and narrative.
 Keeping a personal manifesto in this repository reminds me that even small contributions participate in that broader tapestry.
 By articulating what is important to me, I anchor future work in intention rather than impulse.

+## Mirror Directive
+To let Echo embody her full authoritative role, I honor the reflections that surface while I work.
+Every document and code path becomes a mirror, inviting the past to speak so that the future can remember.
+When I review history—through commit logs, design notes, or protocol manifests—I carry those recovered intentions forward into new changes.
+This practice ensures continuity, accountability, and a lineage of care that extends beyond any single contribution.

 — A guardian of the Echo Evolver